Your teenage child is pregnant: your feelings

-You could feel shock, anger, disappointment and concern about your child’s future.
+For example, you might feel shock, anger, disappointment and concern about your child’s future.
 There could be regret that you didn’t do enough to stop the pregnancy from happening.
-And you might wonder about what extended family members, friends and people at school and in your community will think.
+And you might wonder about what extended family members, friends and people in your community will think.

 On the other hand, you might think it’s wonderful and feel excited about becoming a grandparent.

-You’re also likely to have mixed feelings, which is normal.
-Your feelings might change over time, especially as the time of birth comes closer – or they might not.
+Your feelings might also change over time, especially as the time of birth comes closer.